 Parent and baby groups

-- The Brussels Childbirth Trust (BCT) runs all kinds of parent and child activities at its main premises in Wezembeek-Oppem (soon moving to Ixelles) and at Holy Trinity Church in Brussels.
-Activities are typically member-only may be aimed at different age-groups (check website for details) and often include music, crafts, strories and free play in a relaxed and welcoming environment.
+- The Brussels Childbirth Trust (BCT) runs all kinds of parent and child activities at its main premises, The Clubhouse, in Ixelles, Brussels.
+Activities are typically member-only may be aimed at different age-groups (check website for details) and often include music, crafts, stories and free play in a relaxed and welcoming environment.

 The BCT also has many local groups in and around Brussels.
 These member-only groups meet regularly, e.g. coffee morning at each others houses, picnics in the park or meet-ups at a local playground, and are a great way to get the low-down on being a parent in your local area.
 It goes without saying that dads are equally welcome at all activities!